Giveth/giveth-docs/dapps/introGivethIO.md

 Our Donation Application uses a direct peer-to-peer donation framework; funds donated are sent to the project owner's Ethereum address.
 Giveth does not collect any fees from interactions on the platform.

-Giveth.io is currently deployed on both Ethereum mainnet and Gnosis chain (formerly xDai Network).
+Giveth.io is currently deployed on both Ethereum mainnet and Gnosis Chain (formerly xDai Network).

 ## Verification and Traceable Projects